A Hyperbolic Analogue of the Rademacher Symbol: Acknowledgements

-\section{acknowledgements}
+\section{Acknowledgements}

-It is a pleasure to thank \"{O}zlem Imamo\={g}lu for introducing the author to the hyperbolic Rademacher symbol, and Markus Schwagenscheidt for some enlightening discussions on the topic in Appendix \ref{s6}.
+It is a pleasure to thank \"{O}zlem Imamo\={g}lu for introducing the author to the hyperbolic Rademacher symbol, and Markus Schwagenscheidt for some enlightening discussions.
 The author also would like to express his unbounded gratitude to Masanobu Kaneko for offering his wisdom and encouragement.
-This work was supported by JSPS KAKENHI Grant Numbers JP18J20590 and JP20K14292.
+This work was supported by JSPS KAKENHI Grant Numbers JP18J20590, JP20K14292, and JP21K18141.